Painting the Portrait From Life with Aidan Barker-Hill

 Day 5: Finishing the Painting

-We will complete the larger forms of the face like the chin, neck, and cheeks, and how to treat the hair and background differently from the face.
+Completing the larger forms of the face — chin, neck, and cheeks — and how to treat the hair and background differently from the face.

 About the Artist